jjsch-dev/pico_i2c_sniffer/README.md

 To make the usb port behave like a serial port (CDC) pico uses the TinyUSB library, and with the option pico_enable_stdio_usb ($ {PROJECT_NAME} 1) it is integrated into the output console (printf).
 For this case, the conversions (% c% x% s) add a lot of delay, so it was decided to do the conversion locally by nibbles.
 To further optimize speed, MUTEX and CR and LF conversion were disabled with PUBLIC PICO_STDOUT_MUTEX = 0 PICO_STDIO_ENABLE_CRLF_SUPPORT = 0.

+## Print using buffered string
+ When the output is via USB CDC, the data is sent in packets of maximum 64 bytes every 1mS.
+As the decoding of the i2c frame is composed of more than one event (Start / Stop / Data) that are separated by a few uS, to optimize the output they are stored in buffer waiting for: STOP, the buffer is full, or that elapsed more than 100 uS since the last event.

 ### Led indicator
 The LED is used to indicate that the board has initialized successfully (ON), flashes when there is activity on the i2c bus, and turns off when it detects a RAM overflow.